 For ripping DVD, I personally use Handbrake.
 It comes with several preset profiles, including iPhone and PS3, that you can use to quickly rip the DVD into your desired format.

 Another software that you can use is AcidRip.
 It is packed with useful features, but arranged in a messy way.
 I have quite a hard way navigating through the options.
-One good thing about this software is that it is included in the repo, so you can easily install it clicking here or by using the command:
+One good thing about this software is that it is included in the repo, so you can easily install it using the command:

 (Note: To rip DVD, your computer must first be able to support DVD playback.
 Refer to the above instruction to enable DVD playback in your Linux machine.)